 The program will feature a workshop on the graphic-novel format; a lecture by Professor Dan Breen on the history of the Civil Rights Movement; book discussion groups open to all; a screening of the film SELMA, directed by Ava DuVernay; and programs for children and young adults as well.
-The steering committee is also planning a keynote lecture to close the month-long program will close with two keynote speakers, Rev. Irene Monroe of NECN, and former SNCC organizer Robert Parris Moses, who is featured in MARCH: BOOK THREE.
+The month-long program will close with two keynote speakers, Rev. Irene Monroe of NECN, and former SNCC organizer Robert Parris Moses, who is featured in MARCH: BOOK THREE.
 All events will run in October and November 2017.

-Click here for a preliminary schedule of events — and watch this page for more information!
+Click here for a schedule of events — and watch this page and the sidebar pages for more information!

 All three books in the trilogy were New York Times best sellers.
 MARCH: BOOK ONE was a Coretta Scott King Honor Book, an ALA Notable Book, and a winner of the Robert F. Kennedy Book Award.
 MARCH: BOOK TWO won the Will Eisner Award and was a YALSA Great Graphic Novel for Teens.
 MARCH: BOOK THREE won the National Book Award, the Michael L. Printz Award, the Coretta Scott King Award, the Robert F. Sibert Award, the YALSA Excellence in Nonfiction Award, and the Walter Dean Myers Award.